Revamping Mental Health?

 2. Promote the value of living NOW.

-Alongside the current epidemic, we have an epidemic of fear.
+Alongside other world ‘epidemics’, we have an epidemic of fear.
 Fear is always based around the uncertainties of the future.
-No one fears the past.
+No one fears the past – though may deeply fear repeating it!
 But the future (as we’ve found out) is always going to be uncertain!
+To repeat a well known quote: “‘Prediction’ is a very risky business, especially about the future.”
 We may try to make it risk-free and want to do everything to guarantee it to be ‘safe’, but no one can afford to issue or pay for such an all-encompassing insurance policy.
 What we CAN be sure of and enjoy is what we have NOW.
 Chasing a dream is all well and good for some and perhaps some of the time, but more often it is a flimsy unreachable and exploited fantasy.
-We don’t have the future.
+We don’t have the future except in our imaginations, or the past except as a memory.
+Both are notoriously unreliable.
 We absolutely DO have NOW.

 3. Live thankfully.